ToninaP/data_analysis_portfolio/README.md

 This set of projects is created to demonstrate my analytic and technical skills.

 # data
 All data used in the project was open access.
-I am grateful for institutions allowing the enthusiasts like me to play with their data.
+I am grateful to institutions allowing the enthusiasts like me to play with their datasets.
 | Musem name | Country| Data acquisition method | Link |
 |----------|----------|----------|----------|
 | MET| USA| Open access| https://github.com/metmuseum/openaccess|